 Online degree programs in alternative energy are available at the bachelor's and master's degree levels.
 Possible careers in alternative energy include electrical engineering and operations management.
+These programs are rare at the bachelor's level.
+Master's programs are available fully online and in hybrid formats.
+Some master's programs require in-person discussions a few days per month.
 Electrical and electronics engineers typically need a minimum of a bachelor's degree, and generally need a professional engineer's license for increased career prospects.
 Operations managers generally need a minimum of a bachelor's degree combined with extensive work experience, but requirements vary by employer.
 Operations managers at large companies may need master's degrees.

 Bachelor's Degree - Renewable Energy

 An online bachelor's degree in renewable energy is available to students who want to incorporate sustainable business and lifestyle practices into a wide variety of fields.
 Graduates of this program are equipped with a wide range of cross-disciplinary skills that include mathematics, science, engineering, research, business, teamwork and communication.
 Degree programs in renewable energy are still new, and consequently, rarely available to be completed entirely online.

 Online bachelor's degree programs in renewable energy are generally 120 credit hours in length and can be completed in four years.
 Though it is possible to find this program available entirely online, it is more common to find individual online courses in renewable and sustainable energy offered through an on-campus degree program.
 Students can select online courses to be completed individually, or in an online group setting, where peers and professors communicate through discussion boards.

 Students must have access to a computer with a high-speed Internet connection.
 Some courses contain streaming video that requires a computer to have audio and video capabilities.
 A printer is necessary for students to create copies of their study material.